-MR. BROOKS, the bravo who struck down Mr. Sumner in the Senate, and who was turned out of the House of Representatives on account of that piece of rufflanism. has been re-elected by his constituents, the South Caroprussic acid under an Edinburgh prescription, made up in London, would be taking only half the quantity in-tended, the Edinburgh prussic acid being twice the strength of the prussic acid being twice the strength of the prussic acid being twice the be regarded as an act of open hostility, on the part of South Carolina, to the majority of the House of Repre-the combined efforts of the medical authorities of Eng-land, Ireland, and Scotland, to whom the subject should, without delay, be referred."
+MR. BROOKS, the bravo who struck down Mr. Sumner in the Senate, and who was turned out of the House of Representatives on account of that piece of ruffianism, has been re-elected by his constituents, the South Carolinians, by the unusually large number of 7900 votes, without, it is stated, one dissentient voice.
+This must be regarded as an act of open hostility, on the part of South Carolina, to the majority of the House of Representatives.
+Another event, of a similarly disreputable character, is the re-election to Congress, for California, the date of payment being stopped, should be ancerof Mr. Herbert, the man who shot an Irish waiter, but | tained as actually belonging to each electoral divi-

-SOARCITY OF LABOUR.-Notwithstanding the return of the men forming the various militia regiments to their ordinary avocations, there is a scarcity of labour.
+SCARCITY OF LABOUR.-Notwithstanding the return of the men forming the various militia regiments to their ordinary avocations, there is a scarcity of labour.
 In the south of the island, the lowest rate of wages for men is two shillings a day; for women, one shilling.

-THE EDUCATION QUESTION. -- It is announced that the National Board of Education are about to establish in the city of Cork a maritime school for the teaching of navigation.
+THE EDUCATION QUESTION. -It is announced that the National Board of Education are about to establish in the city of Cork a maritime school for the teaching of navigation.
 One of these schools is now being erected in Belfast, and the Harbour Commissioners of Limerick Harbour have offered a site to the board for the erection of a similar institution.

-THE TIPPERARY BANK .-- A circular has been issued by the Poor Law Commissioners to those unions which sion, and that the sums so found should be charged accordingly.
+THE TIPPERARY BANK .-- A circular has been issued by the Poor Law Commissioners to those unions which had unfortunately their accounts with the Tipperary Joint Stock Bank, informing them of the opinion of the Solicitor-General as to the mode of apportioning the losses incurred by its failure.
+The learned gentleman states that the assets of the unions consisting of cash, at sion, and that the sums so found should be charged accordingly.

-ACCIDENTAL POISONING BY STRYCHNINE.-An inquest has been held at the workhouse of the Bailieborough Union, Cavan, on view of the body of a little boy, aged about eight years, who came by his death suddenly from the effects of strychnine, administered in a mixture of jalap, prescribed by Dr. Wright, who mistook a bottle containing strychnine for one containing calomel, whilst acting as locum tenens for the medical officer of the workhouse.
+ACCIDENTAL POISONING BY STRYCHNINE .--- An inquest has been held at the workhouse of the Bailieborough Union, Cavan, on view of the body of a little boy, aged about eight years, who came by his death suddenly from the effects of strychnine, administered in a mixture of jalap, prescribed by Dr. Wright, who mistook a bottle containing strychnine for one containing calomel, whilst acting as locum tenens for the medical officer of the workhouse.
 One of the medical men examined before the Coroner gave this fearful description of the child's symptoms :---" The extremities, upper and lower, were straightened out at full length, and were perfectly rigid and extended.
 Deceased was trembling violently, and was one shaking mass in constant motion.
 The pupils of his eyes were dilated to their fullest extent.
 The eyeballs appeared to be pro-truding out of their sockets."
 The jury returned a verdict of Accidental Death, adding that they were perfectly satisfied that Dr. Wright had no evil intention.
 Nevertheless, he was committed for trial, but released on bail.

-THE POTATO .--- There seems to be no doubt that the potato disease has again shown itself.
+THE POTATO .- There seems to be no doubt that the potato disease has again shown itself.